iFun/Blog/content/blog/Notes for CleanCode/index.md

 -  Independent: Tests should not depend on each other, One test should not set up the conditions for the next Test
 -  Repeatable: Tests should be repeatable in any environment.
 So that there is no excuse when test is failing
 - Self-Validation: The tests should have a boolean output, either pass or fail
--Timely: The tests need to be written in timely fashion, Unit tests should be written just before the production code that makes them pass.
+- Timely: The tests need to be written in timely fashion, Unit tests should be written just before the production code that makes them pass.
 If you write tests after the production code, them you may find the production code to be hard to test

 # Classes